 - Examples of leadership service reflected on the resume

 III.
-Commitment-to-the-Profession Potential ("future leaders who will contribute to the health of society by continuously improving the management of health related organizations" from the Mission statement)
+Commitment-to-the-Profession Potential ("servant leaders who will contribute to the health of society by continuously improving the management of health-related organizations" from the Mission statement)

 - Reflective and complete content in the "Statement of Intent" essay